-You might be wondering why I’m writing a post about play dough on a paleo food blog.
+You might be wondering why I’m writing a post about playdough on a paleo food blog.
 I promise this is relevant, just hear me out.
 I had written a previous post for a similar reason.
 When you decide to go paleo, it is extremely helpful to get rid of your non-paleo food, but I’m not a fan of wasting food so that was a hard thing for me.

-- 1 cup white flour
+- 1 cup White Flour

 - 1/2 cup Water

-- 1 Tbsp Canola Oil or other cheap vegetable oil
+- 1 Tbsp Oil

 - 1 Tbsp White Vinegar

-- Food Coloring gel is best for vivid colors
+- Food Coloring, gel is best for vivid colors

-- If you're using liquid food coloring, you might need anywhere between 10-20 drops, depending on how bright you want the colors.
+- Combine all ingredients in a medium pot over medium heat. - If you're using gel food coloring, a small blob is plenty. - If you're using liquid food coloring, you might need anywhere between 10-20 drops, depending on how bright you want the colors.

-Stir everything together with a wooden spoon until smooth.
-Continue stirring until a ball forms (it might still be a little sticky but it will mostly resemble play dough at this point).
+- Stir everything together with a wooden spoon until smooth.
+Continue stirring until a ball forms (it might still be a little sticky but it will mostly resemble playdough at this point).

-Remove the mixture from the pot onto a clean work surface and knead until smooth.
+- Remove the mixture from the pot onto a clean work surface and knead until smooth.
 It will be very hot, so work carefully, don't burn yourself.

-Let the mixtures cool, then store in an airtight container.
+- Let the mixtures cool, then store in an airtight container.
 Repeat for every color you want to make.

 Friday 4th of January 2019

 Hi Kendra.
 I love this recipe!
 My girls loved using it too.
 I have put a link to it in a recent blog post (were I rate it as one of the best and link back here).
 I hope this is ok, I wanted to let my friends know about it.